UK royals riding high in media a year after wedding

 If and when the couple have a baby is currently top of the “guessing games”, followed by speculation over whether the duchess has an eating disorder -- a sensitive topic given that William’s late mother Princess Diana, to whom Kate is inevitably compared, suffered from bulimia.

-Coverage has extended to Kate’s sister Pippa, who also shot to global fame as a result of her appearance as maid of honor at the royal wedding.
+Coverage has extended to Kate’s sister Pippa, who also shot to global fame as a result of her appearance as maid of honour at the royal wedding.

-Generally, however, the press has been overwhelmingly favorable, although anti-monarchist group Republic counters that support for the royals is weaker than headlines suggest.
+Generally, however, the press has been overwhelmingly favourable, although anti-monarchist group Republic counters that support for the royals is weaker than headlines suggest.

 It said this week that polls showed a fall in the number of people believing Britain would be worse off without the royals -- down to 51 percent from 63 percent this time last year.